FAIRplus/the-fair-cookbook/content/recipes/infrastructure/gupri_matched.md

 ### Free services which provide access to the Handle system

-The Handle (URL_TO_INSERT_RECORD_2485 https://fairsharing.org/FAIRsharing.0b7e54)  System (also known as `Handle (URL_TO_INSERT_RECORD_2486 https://fairsharing.org/FAIRsharing.0b7e54) .Net` or `HDL.NET`) is a globally distributed system to resolve "handle (URL_TO_INSERT_RECORD_2487 https://fairsharing.org/FAIRsharing.0b7e54) s" (which are local identifier (URL_TO_INSERT_TERM_2484 https://fairsharing.org/search?recordType=identifier_schema) s per se).
+The Handle (URL_TO_INSERT_RECORD-NAME_1915 https://fairsharing.org/FAIRsharing.0b7e54)  System (also known as `Handle (URL_TO_INSERT_RECORD-NAME_1916 https://fairsharing.org/FAIRsharing.0b7e54) .Net` or `HDL.NET`) is a globally distributed system to resolve "handles" (which are local identifier (URL_TO_INSERT_TERM_1914 https://fairsharing.org/search?recordType=identifier_schema) s per se).
-The Handle (URL_TO_INSERT_RECORD_2491 https://fairsharing.org/FAIRsharing.0b7e54)  System forms also the basis of DOI (URL_TO_INSERT_RECORD_2490 https://fairsharing.org/FAIRsharing.hFLKCn) s (Digital Object Identifier (URL_TO_INSERT_TERM_2488 https://fairsharing.org/search?recordType=identifier_schema)  (URL_TO_INSERT_RECORD_2489 https://fairsharing.org/FAIRsharing.hFLKCn) s).
+The Handle (URL_TO_INSERT_RECORD-NAME_1918 https://fairsharing.org/FAIRsharing.0b7e54)  System forms also the basis of DOIs (Digital Object Identifier (URL_TO_INSERT_TERM_1917 https://fairsharing.org/search?recordType=identifier_schema) s).
-DOIs add a layer of policies (URL_TO_INSERT_TERM_2492 https://fairsharing.org/search?fairsharingRegistry=Policy)  and specifications on top of The Handle (URL_TO_INSERT_RECORD_2493 https://fairsharing.org/FAIRsharing.0b7e54)  System.
+DOIs add a layer of policies (URL_TO_INSERT_TERM_1919 https://fairsharing.org/search?fairsharingRegistry=Policy)  and specifications on top of The Handle (URL_TO_INSERT_RECORD-NAME_1920 https://fairsharing.org/FAIRsharing.0b7e54)  System.
-Unfortunately, it is quite expensive (approx. 5000 €/$ per year) to join the DOI (URL_TO_INSERT_RECORD_2494 https://fairsharing.org/FAIRsharing.hFLKCn)  system
+Unfortunately, it is quite expensive (approx. 5000 €/$ per year) to join the DOI (URL_TO_INSERT_RECORD-ABBREV_1921 https://fairsharing.org/FAIRsharing.hFLKCn)  system
-(which would go via a Registration Agency, see here: https://www.doi.org (URL_TO_INSERT_RECORD_2495 https://fairsharing.org/FAIRsharing.hFLKCn) /registration_agencies.html
+(which would go via a Registration Agency, see here: https://www.doi.org (URL_TO_INSERT_RECORD-HOMEPAGE_1922 https://fairsharing.org/FAIRsharing.hFLKCn) /registration_agencies.html
--- well known Registration Agencies are DataCite (URL_TO_INSERT_RECORD_2497 https://fairsharing.org/FAIRsharing.c06f1e)  (URL_TO_INSERT_RECORD_2498 https://fairsharing.org/FAIRsharing.yknezb)  and Crossref (URL_TO_INSERT_RECORD_2496 https://fairsharing.org/FAIRsharing.zVIgGf) ),
+-- well known Registration Agencies are DataCite (URL_TO_INSERT_RECORD-ABBREV_1924 https://fairsharing.org/FAIRsharing.c06f1e)  (URL_TO_INSERT_RECORD-ABBREV_1925 https://fairsharing.org/FAIRsharing.yknezb)  and Crossref (URL_TO_INSERT_RECORD-NAME_1923 https://fairsharing.org/FAIRsharing.zVIgGf) ),
-whereas The Handle (URL_TO_INSERT_RECORD_2499 https://fairsharing.org/FAIRsharing.0b7e54)  System is quite inexpensive (approx. 50 €/$ per year).
+whereas The Handle (URL_TO_INSERT_RECORD-NAME_1926 https://fairsharing.org/FAIRsharing.0b7e54)  System is quite inexpensive (approx. 50 €/$ per year).

-There is also a way to get handle (URL_TO_INSERT_RECORD_2500 https://fairsharing.org/FAIRsharing.0b7e54) s for free, which is described here:
+There is also a way to get handles for free, which is described here:

 You can reach out to `http://grnet.gr` – e.g. through the subpage `https://epic.grnet.gr/` where there is a Contact form.

-An alternative is http://www.pidconsortium.net (URL_TO_INSERT_RECORD_2501 https://fairsharing.org/FAIRsharing.83ded0) / (of which grnet is a member).
+An alternative is http://www.pidconsortium.net (URL_TO_INSERT_RECORD-HOMEPAGE_1927 https://fairsharing.org/FAIRsharing.83ded0) / (of which grnet is a member).

 The author of this recipe managed to get access to both services for free.

 A typical implementation goes like this:

 1. Request an account for hdl.grnet.gr
-2. Make yourself fam (URL_TO_INSERT_RECORD_2502 https://fairsharing.org/FAIRsharing.d0886a) iliar with the API (no easy-to-use graphical user interface available as of now) – see http://www.handle.net (URL_TO_INSERT_RECORD_2503 https://fairsharing.org/FAIRsharing.0b7e54) /tech_manual/HN_Tech_Manual_9.pdf
+2. Make yourself familiar with the API (no easy-to-use graphical user interface available as of now) – see http://www.handle.net (URL_TO_INSERT_RECORD-HOMEPAGE_1928 https://fairsharing.org/FAIRsharing.0b7e54) /tech_manual/HN_Tech_Manual_9.pdf
-3. Make the API call to register a handle (URL_TO_INSERT_RECORD_2504 https://fairsharing.org/FAIRsharing.0b7e54)
+3. Make the API call to register a handle (URL_TO_INSERT_RECORD-NAME_1929 https://fairsharing.org/FAIRsharing.0b7e54)

 ---

 ## Conclusion

-This recipe provided several options for generated globally unique persistent resolvable identifier (URL_TO_INSERT_TERM_2505 https://fairsharing.org/search?recordType=identifier_schema) s.
+This recipe provided several options for generated globally unique persistent resolvable identifier (URL_TO_INSERT_TERM_1930 https://fairsharing.org/search?recordType=identifier_schema) s.
-Furthermore, our audience can see how we used the w3id (URL_TO_INSERT_RECORD_2507 https://fairsharing.org/FAIRsharing.S6BoUk)  service to generate the identifier (URL_TO_INSERT_TERM_2506 https://fairsharing.org/search?recordType=identifier_schema) s for the recipes and how effective this is.
+Furthermore, our audience can see how we used the w3id (URL_TO_INSERT_RECORD-ABBREV_1932 https://fairsharing.org/FAIRsharing.S6BoUk)  service to generate the identifier (URL_TO_INSERT_TERM_1931 https://fairsharing.org/search?recordType=identifier_schema) s for the recipes and how effective this is.
-One has to bear in mind that the service works well for project (URL_TO_INSERT_TERM_2508 https://fairsharing.org/search?recordType=project) s like this one where the expected number of objects remains small.
+One has to bear in mind that the service works well for project (URL_TO_INSERT_TERM_1933 https://fairsharing.org/search?recordType=project) s like this one where the expected number of objects remains small.
 However, if scale-up is required and millions of GUPRIs are needed, a different service may be needed.

 ### What to read next?

-- {ref}`fcb-find-identifier (URL_TO_INSERT_TERM_2509 https://fairsharing.org/search?recordType=identifier_schema) s`
+- {ref}`fcb-find-identifier (URL_TO_INSERT_TERM_1934 https://fairsharing.org/search?recordType=identifier_schema) s`
 - {ref}`fcb-find-id-minid`
 - http://web.mit.edu/handle/www/purl-eval.html